core-wg/oscore/draft-ietf-core-object-security.md

 5. Increment the Sender Sequence Number by one.

-## Verifying the Request {#verif-coap-req}
+## Verifying the Request {#proc-request-server}

-A CoAP server receiving a message containing the Object-Security option and a outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.
+A server receiving a request containing the Object-Security option SHALL perform the following steps:

+1. Process outer Block options according to {{RFC7959}}, until all blocks of the request has been received, see Section {{block-options}}.

-A CoAP server receiving a message containing the Object-Security option SHALL perform the following steps, using the Recipient Context identified by the "kid" parameter in the received COSE object:
+2. Retrieve the Recipient Context associated with the Recipient ID in the "kid" parameter of the COSE object.

-1. Verify the Sequence Number in the Partial IV parameter, as described in {{sequence-numbers}}.
-If it cannot be verified that the Sequence Number has not been received before, the server MUST stop processing the request.
+3. Verify the Sequence Number in the Partial IV parameter, as described in {{sequence-numbers}}.

-2. Recreate the Additional Authenticated Data, as described in {{cose-object}}.
+4. Compose the Additional Authenticated Data, as described in {{cose-object}}.

-3. Compose the AEAD nonce by XORing the Recipient IV (context IV) with the padded Partial IV parameter, received in the COSE Object.
+5. Compose the AEAD nonce by XORing the context IV (Recipient IV) with the padded Partial IV parameter, received in the COSE Object.

-4. Retrieve the Recipient Key.
+6. Decrypt the COSE object using the Recipient Key.

-5. Verify and decrypt the message.
-If the verification fails, the server MUST stop processing the request.
+   * If decryption fails, the server MUST stop processing the request and SHOULD send an 4.01 error message.

-6. If the message verifies, update the Recipient Replay Window, as described in {{sequence-numbers}}.
+   * If decryption suceeds, update the Recipient Replay Window, as described in {{sequence-numbers}}.

-7. Restore the unprotected request by adding any decrypted options or payload from the plaintext.
-Any outer E options ({{coap-headers-and-options}}) are overwritten.
+7. Add decrypted options or payload to the unprotected overwriting any outer E options (see {{coap-headers-and-options}}).
 The Object-Security option is removed.

 ## Protecting the Response {#protected-coap-formatting-resp}